MAYA OSAKA

 Based on my research findings I started the design process by creating a series of paper wireframes.
 Creating paper wireframes allowed me to explore different designs quickly.

-These paper wireframes were then digitised and turned into a low-fidelity prototype.
+These paper wireframes were then digitised and turned into low fidelity prototypes.

 The next step was to test the low-fidelity prototype using a moderated usability study.
 The prototype was tested on four participants from different demographics.